Worship Planning Theme: Grace

 Sanctifying Grace

-This is the form of grace that we receive again and again after salvation, because “salvation is not a static, one-time event in our lives.
+This is the form of grace that you receive again and again after salvation, because “salvation is not a static, one-time event in our lives.
 It is the ongoing experience of God’s gracious presence transforming us into whom God intends us to be.” (source)

 *Disclosure: I get commissions for purchases made through links in this post.